MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 *Scale*

-Keep a proper asset inventory system, that captures and preserves security artifacts and the output of threat model reviews.
+Keep a proper asset inventory system that captures and preserves security artifacts and the output of threat model reviews.
 Having a clear inventory lets you evaluate review outputs for patterns, and make intelligent decisions on how to refine the product security program regularly.

 Try to combine requirements-phase security questionnaires, threat modeling results, security assessment results, and results from automated tools.
 Combining them enables you to automate a viewpoint of relative risk of a given product, ideally as a "dashboard," to inform your security teams what to focus on to get the best value out of the threat modeling.